yogsototh/yblog/content/Scratch/fr/blog/Haskell-Tutorials--a-tutorial.md

 For absolute Haskell beginner using `(f (g (h x)))` might seems more readable than `f $ g $ h x` or `f . g . h $ x`.
 But this is not about documentation.
+This is a question of code clarity and readability.

 ## Other communities